Dabz/kafka-security-playbook/README.md

 * [Confluent documentation on TLS key generation](https://docs.confluent.io/current/tutorials/security_tutorial.html#generating-keys-certs)

 ## Kerberos (GSSAPI) authentication without TLS
-This example contains a basic KDC server and configure both zookeeper and kafka with Kerberos and basics ACL.
+This example contains a basic KDC server and configure both zookeeper and kafka with Kerberos.
 Credentials are created without password, a keytab containing credentials is available in a Docker volume named "secret".
 The following credential are automatically created in the KDC database:
 1. __kafka/admin__ - to access zookeeper
 2. __kafka_producer/producer__  - to access kafka as a producer
 3. __kafka_consumer/consumer__  - to access kafka as a consumer